paperless-ngx/paperless-ngx/docs/scanners.rst

 .. _eingemaischt: https://github.com/eingemaischt

 ..
 [1] Scanners with API Integration allow to push scanned documents directly to :ref:`Paperless API <api-file_uploads>`, sometimes referred to as Webhook or Document POST.
 ..
-[2] Canon Multi Function Printers show strange behaviour over SMB.
+[2] Canon Multi Function Printers show strange behavior over SMB.
 They close and reopen the file after every page.
-So it is neccessary to not directly scan to the consume folder but to a tmp folder.
+So it is necessary to not directly scan to the consume
+       folder but to a tmp folder.
 Adding ``/usr/bin/find [tmp-folder] -mmin +3 -type f -exec sh -c 'mv "{}" [consume-folder]$(uuidgen)-"$(basename "{}")"' \;`` to a crontab looks every minute for files that not have been written to for more than 3 minutes (scanner timeout) - and then moves them to the consume folder.

 Mobile phone software
 =====================